Lateral Malleolus Approach indications include:

-The approach to the lateral malleolus is used primarily for open reduction and internal fixation of lateral malleolar fractures.
+The Lateral Malleolus Approach is used primarily for open reduction and internal fixation of lateral malleolar fractures.

 - Open reduction and internal fixation of syndesmosis ligaments.